Thomas Sanchez: Works and condemnation

 This number is omitted from the edition of Venice, 1614; it treats of the power of the pope to grant a valid legitimation of the offspring of marriages invalid only through canon law through the so-called sanatio in radice.
-The author's mode of expression shows a not always pleasing verbosity.

 Soon after the death of Sanchez a second work appeared.
 Opus morale in præcepta Decalogi; the first folio volume was prepared by the author himself, but the second volume, as well as the whole of his third work, Consilia moralia, had to be compiled from manuscript notes.
 These works also went through a series of different editions, and likewise drew upon themselves the accusation of laxity, especially with reference to the question of what is called "mental reservation" (restrictio mentalis).
 Blaise Pascal in particular criticized him in his Provincial Letters.

 Of the 26 thesis condemned by Pope Innocent XI, several were in Sanchez's works (see op. mor. in præc.
 Decalogi, III, vi, n.
 15).
 One of them stated:

-According to Franz Xavier Wernz (Jus decretalium, IV, n.
-20), Sanchez's work De matrimonio was reckoned by the Roman Curia among the classical works on marriage.
+According to Franz Xavier Wernz, Sanchez's work De matrimonio was reckoned by the Roman Curia among the classical works on marriage.